| Written by Mark Buzinkay

 RTLS RFID INTEGRATION

 Integration is usually achieved through some form of data connection: transport, transformation and routing.
-Transport involves protocols to move data and software to transport the data.
+Transport involves protocols and software to move data.
 Data transformation converts data from one format to another and includes mapping data elements from source to destination.
 Finally, data routing describes the real-time communication (e.g. an RTLS location event) from one application to another - synchronously or asynchronously.

 Typically, a solution should have APIs and flexible architecture when performing an RTLS integration.